 Norwalk, CT, June 09, 2012 --(PR.com

-This summer, Olivia will travel with teammate and doubles partner Robin Ritchey (Wilton) to the Junior National Development Team, a program designed to prepare rowers for the rigours of National Team development.
+So it should be of no shock that when Ritchey tried rowing in 9th grade that it was a natural fit.
+She has since dedicated her training towards the sport and now will be spending the summer training with the Junior National Development Team, a program designed to prepare rowers for the rigours of National Team development.
 Depending on her success, the program selects members for the CanAmMex team – an international team that competes directly against junior team members from Canada and Mexico.

 If you are interested in SoNo Rowing programs for you or your child, contact head coach Chris Wyant at SoNoRowing@gmail.com or visit www.SoNoRowing.com.